freon4dsl/langdev2025-editor-external-components/README.md

 npm run dev
 ```

+**NB** You can install the `freon` Visual Studio Code extension to get a fully working langusge server for the Freon meta languages (the .ast e=and .edit files).

 # See External Widgets
 After opening the EdultEducation1 model, you will see the textual projections.
 To see the external components, goto the `Change Views` menu (the Eye icon: the rightmost on the toolbar)